ChrstphrHll/npc_gen/students/Audree Dixon.md

 ---
 # Audree Dixon
 ### Description
-- Human Monk from Aldercrown Empire
+- Human Monk from Verdain
 - 1st year Assault student in Alderden
 - shoulder length curly red hair that's plain, Blue eyes, and Fair skin
 - Is Clean and Licentious, and has Commonality as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes